Season of Our Joy . . . a Hebrew Roots observance of Sukkot!

 Community Sukkah - Bring your cheese, crackers, chips, wine, or favorite drink and join us most evenings at the 'Community Sukkah' located down by the lake.
 Enjoy the nightly campfire discussion, sing-a-long, Bible study, or whatever it turns out to be.
 Everyone's welcome! . . . and don't forget to bring your lawn chair.

-Tribal Auction - Would you pay $50 for a cake your wife made, or $25 for a t-shirt your granddaughter hand-painted with you in mind?
+'He-Bay' Auction - Would you pay $50 for a cake your wife made, or $25 for a t-shirt your granddaughter hand-painted with you in mind?
 Before answering that . . . what if it were for a good cause?
-The SOOJ 'Tribal Auction' is a fun way help pay the costs of this year's SOOJ Sukkot.
+The SOOJ 'He-bay Auction' was a hit in 2018 and is back again.
+It is a fun way help pay the festival's bills.

 Build a Sukkah! - You can build a sukkah practically anywhere on campus.
 Deck it out with fruit, vegetables, and willow branches and invite your new-found friends over for wine and cheese!